aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_3.rst

 In this section, the ``FileWriter`` named ``FileWriterStats`` will be replaced by a ``UDPSender``.

+This DataSource can also be used to stream data asynchronously to the ``RealTimeThread``, as discussed for the ``FileWriter``, but typically the UDP streaming is used for streaming real-time data and thus set with ``ExecutionMode = RealTimeThread``.

 Given that the UDP port number is extremely dependent on the system configuration, the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-23-Sender.cfg`` will be automatically updated from a ``Makefile.cfg``, as explained in the section :ref:`MARTeConfigurationPreProcessing` of the documentation.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/Makefile.inc